Have I mentioned I love food?

 - To assemble, spread about 1 to 1 1/2 cups sauce on the bottom of the prepared pan.
 Place 3 no-boil noodles on top and dollop with 1/2 of the ricotta.
 No need to spread the ricotta out into an even layer, although you can press it down a bit, just spoon it across.
 Add half of the chicken on top of the ricotta.

 - Layer on 1/2 of the chopped spinach.
 It will seem like a lot but just spread it evenly - it will cook down while baking.
 Sprinkle 1/2 of the mozzarella and 1/2 of the Parmesan cheese (don't forget to take out 1/4 cup of the Parmesan for sprinkling across the top!).

 - Place 3 noodles over the top, gently pressing down to compress the layers below.
 Spread 1/2 of the remaining sauce over the top.
 Repeat the layers again (remaining ricotta, chicken, spinach, mozzarella, Parmesan).

 - Place the last 3 noodles over the top, pressing down again.
 Spread the remaining sauce over the top and sprinkle with reserved Parmesan cheese.

 - Cover the baking dish with lightly greased aluminum foil and bake for 30 minutes.
 Uncover and bake for 15 minutes until golden and bubbly.
-Let the lasagna rest for 10 minutes before serving.
+Let the lasagna rest for 10 minutes.
+Sprinkle with chopped parsley and serve.